 However, even the best car insurance companies rate policies based on your personal rating factors, so your price could be higher or lower than the average.

-Farm Bureau offers a handful of discounts that could help you save money on your car insurance premium.
+Available discounts will vary based on which bureau you're working with.
+We took a look at the Michigan Farm Bureau as an example.
+This branch offers a handful of discounts that could help you save money on your car insurance premium.
 Some common savings are available, including a multi-policy discount and a good student discount.
-Some of the more unique ways to save include:
+If you’re looking for the cheapest car insurance, a few of the more unique ways to save include:

 Discount options vary by state, and eligibility can vary based on your personal rating factors.
 The best way to find the savings opportunities that you qualify for is to talk with an agent.